 The diagnostic techniques are quality assured through participation in European networks of high containment laboratories.
 A virology laboratory as well as a bacteriology laboratory (both biosafety level 3 [BSL-3]) are located adjacent to the BSL-4 facility.
 At the BSL-3 laboratories it is possible to perform differential diagnostics for instance malaria and dengue fever, or bacterial diseases like anthrax, melioidosis and brucellosis.

-If you are interested in our services please contact our customer support during office hours.
+If you are interested in our services please contact our customer support during office hours, see above.